ericoporto/ags-manual-wiki/Tumbleweed.md

 void Verbs.AdjustGUIText();
 ```

-This function will also be called inside the template’s game_start() function.
+This function will also be called inside the template's game_start() function.
 Here you can modify the labels of your GUI buttons for the options GUI.
 In case you need it, you can also define alternative fonts for different languages.

 *See also:*